I am currently working on a new project called Gone Mining which connects to my Cornish heritage and mining.

 The family album is a largely unexplored personal, social and historical phenomena which are rapidly disappearing in this digital age.
-Its exploration during the project provides scope to enable us to use it to help us bridge the gap between memory and reality to unveil truths about ourselves, where we belong and the human experience.
+Its exploration here during the project provides scope to enable us to use it to help us bridge the gap between memory and reality to unveil truths about ourselves, where we belong and the human experience.

 The work will take us on a mining journey that spans three continents connecting stories with communities overseas providing an opportunity to reflect on the impact of mining globally.
-It connects to mining for diamonds, gold, nickel and tin across the world over three decades leading us up to the present day.
+It connects to mining for diamonds, gold, nickel and tin across the world over four decades leading us up to the present day.

 The work is not a biographical account but focuses more broadly on the theme of change (a slow metamorphosis) in relation to people, places and every day life.